M102F courses offered via distance education through CITL

 Individual help is available by phone at (709) 864-3308 most weekdays (Monday to Friday) from 9:00 a.m. to 4:00 p.m., or in person, by appointment only, Monday, Wednesday, and Fridays.
 You can also contact your instructor by email at email@example.com or by fax at (709) 864-2351.

-More information on all aspects of these courses, including testing and evaluation will be sent to the student in writing at the beginning of the semester.
+More informationn on all aspects of the distance course, including the course outline, testing and evaluation, will be available online on the D2L course shell at the beginning of each semester.